ayushgun/apollo/README.md

 python3 reddit.py top_posts r/investing --output dataclass
 ```

-_The output flag has the options dataclass and json_
+The output flag has the options `dataclass` and `json`.

 <br/>
-⚠️ For option and module usage examples, please refer to the module API documentation: https://ayushgun.github.io/apollo/reddit.html
+⚠️ For option and API examples, please refer to the API documentation: https://ayushgun.github.io/apollo/reddit.html